anushpranav/Trisect-Event-RSVP-Manager/README.md

 ## Support

-For support or questions, please open an issue in the repository.
+For support or questions, please open an issue in the repository or email eventrsvpmanager@gmail.com.